scm-manager/scm-groupmanager-plugin/README.md

   scm-groupmanager-plugin
 </h1>

-The group manager plugin adds the ability to define group managers that can manage group members.
+The group manager plugin adds the possibility to define group managers who can manage group members.

 ## Usage